AT&T is a solid choice for nomads seeking cellular coverage to provide mobile internet on their journey.

 - Terms of Service: Be sure to understand the terms of service of any plan you consider, as they can vary widely.
 Things like network management, throttling, video resolution and roaming limitations may apply.
 Some may completely ban gaming on their networks.

 - Have a Back-Up Option: We highly recommend having an alternate way online if you rely on one of these plans.
 Remember, these plans can get shut down or change terms of service with little to no notice.
+When your vendor loses their plan, they may not be able to give you any notice - and instead just ship you a new SIM card (which is essentially switching you to a different line of service they have, which could be on a different carrier than you originally signed up for.)

 Vendors With Plans on the AT&T Network